-Estimation uncertainty with respect to impairment losses on loans and receivables

-Certain aspects of the accounting for loan losses require significant judgement of management, such as the identification of loans that are deteriorating, the assessment of objective evidence for impairment, the assessment of the recoverable amount and the value of collateral.
-Due to the significance of loans and receivables (representing 70% of total assets) and the related estimation uncertainty, we consider this a key audit matter.
+Estimation uncertainty with respect to impairment losses on loans and receivables loans and receivables (representing 70% of total assets) and the related estimation uncertainty, we consider this a key audit matter.
 The portfolios which give rise to the greatest estimation uncertainty are typically those with exposures that are unsecured or are subject to potential cash flow or collateral shortfalls.